okiti/Basic-responsive-website/README.md

 # Basic-responsive-website
-Building a basic responsive website using bootstrap , grid-system, flexbox and other utilities.
+Building a basic responsive website using css framwork: bootstrap , grid-system, flexbox and other utilities.